mdavid626/mm-github-issues-browser-public/README.md

 # MM GitHub Issues Browser
-Simple React app created to browser GitHub Issues.
+Simple React app created to browse GitHub Issues.
 Live demo using GitHub Pages is available at https://mdavid626.github.io/mm-github-issues-browser/.

 The app was developed using the latest version of Node (v18), but should run on older version too.